forta-network/starter-kits/alert-combiner-py/README.md

 - exploitation (e.g. draining funds from a contract)
 - money laundering (e.g. sending funds to tornado cash)

-As such, this feed combines previously raised alerts under the initiating address (i.e. the attacker address) for a given time window (2 calendar days, so between 24-48h) and emits a cricial alert when
+As such, this feed combines previously raised alerts under the initiating address (i.e. the attacker address) and emits a cricial alert when
-- alerts from all four phases have been observed
-- a certain combination of the first two stages (i.e. funding with tornado cash and attack simulation fired)
-- a certain combination associated with ice phishing fired:
-  - ice phishing & sleep minting
-  - ice phishing & TC interaction
-  - ice phishing & (unverified contract & flashbot)
-  - ice phishing & malicious address
+- each alert is converted into an anomaly score
+- anomaly scores are combined (multiplied) across all stages for a common cluster (a set of addresses clustered by the cluster entity bot)
+- thresholds on the number of total alerts (3) and anomaly score
+- is not part of FP mitigation alert

 The following bots are considered by the Attack Detector Feed and mapped to the stages in the following way:
 | BotID | Name | AlertId | Stage |